rpminspect/rpminspect/README.md

 --------------------

-In addition to the libraries that will be linked in to librpminspect, there are a number of userspace programs required:
+In addition to the libraries that will be linked in to librpminspect, there are a number of userspace programs used:

-    /usr/bin/desktop-file-validate
+    /usr/bin/desktop-file-validate [optional]
-    /usr/bin/zcmp
-    /usr/bin/bzcmp
-    /usr/bin/xzcmp
     /usr/bin/msgunfmt
     /usr/bin/diff
+    /usr/bin/abidiff [optional]
+    /usr/bin/kmidiff [optional]
+    /usr/bin/annocheck [optional]

 The provided spec file template uses the Fedora locations for these files, but in the program, they must be on the runtime system.